choysal/15-466-f24-base3/README.md

 Copy the carrot's random four note sequence in the correct order. you will get audio feedback as to if you did something wrong, and your score will go up if you got it correct!
 Hit space if you need to hear the carrot sing the current sequence again.
 Note: getting a note wrong or pressing space will reset the note sequence you are playing: so make sure to start over!
+Note: dont hold down the key to play the note, just press it once quickly!

 There's a score coutner in the bottom left corner. try to get as many points as possible!